When mailing a letter or postcard to an inmate, please address your mail as follows:

 Any publications that portray or discuss violence, sex, gang activity, drugs, jail escapes or anything else against jail policies are not allowed and will be returned.

-The policy of the Hamilton County Justice Center should be detailed on this page.
+The 'book and periodical' policy of the Hamilton County Justice Center are detailed on this page.
 However, if it is not, then call the jail at 513-946-6300 and ask.

 Keep in mind that the address the publications should be mailed to is not always the mailing address of where the inmate gets their regular mail, the mail that is scanned and forwarded digitally to them.